HeT-Delwadiya/AnonMSG/README.md

 ## Description

-A platform built with NEXT js, and used mongo as database.
+A platform built using NEXT JS, and used mongo as database.
 You can share secret message with seft-destruction option after being read and password protection option is also available.
 You can set auto destruction time of message also.

 ## Demo
   * [![Netlify Status](https://api.netlify.com/api/v1/badges/cfeb04a4-5920-4982-af4e-7fc17f21eb30/deploy-status)](https://app.netlify.com/sites/anonmsg/deploys)